Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 I've never been sick.

-perfect equilibrium of divine energy through all bodies in the community
+of divine energy through all bodies in the community.

-or according to Judy Burnham writing for gorker.com
+Or according to Judy Burnham, writing for gawker.com,

 Okay, what about food?

-it's libido so big.
-Wailand Smith also suggests that noise as wild sex theories were born out of his own sexual
+Wailin's wild sex theories were born out of his own sexual frustration

-It's like that's a convenient twist in the theology.
+It's like, that's a convenient twist in your theology.

-So he who he would possess her in tandem with other men
+So he would possess her in tandem with other men

 You don't turn your regret face away from them